 (b) 2 mg/kg/day for methylphenidate up to a maximum of 120 mg/day.

-(3) If an authorised practitioner prescribes one or more stimulants for the same patient, the authorised practitioner must not, without written permission from the Commissioner of Health, prescribe a total daily dosage exceeding 12 tablets/day for those stimulants.
+(3) If an authorised practitioner prescribes one or more stimulants for the same patient, the authorised practitioner must not, without written permission from the CEO, prescribe a total daily dosage exceeding 12 tablets/day for those stimulants.

 [Regulation 51GAE inserted in Gazette 12 Aug 2003 p.
-3661.]
+3661; amended in Gazette 15 Dec 2006 p.
+5630.]

 51GAF.
-Notification to Commissioner of Health of supply or prescription of a stimulant
+Notification to CEO of supply or prescription of a stimulant

-(1) An authorised practitioner must notify the Commissioner of Health as soon as practicable after —
+(1) An authorised practitioner must notify the CEO as soon as practicable after —

 (a) a stimulant has been supplied to or prescribed for a patient by the authorised practitioner for the first time;